dotnet/tye/docs/frontend_backend_run.md

     With just a single application, tye will do two things: start the frontend application and run a dashboard.
 Navigate to <http://localhost:8000> to see the dashboard running.

     The dashboard should show the `frontend` application running.

-You should be able to view the application logs and you should be able to hit navigate to the application in your browser.
+    - The `Logs` column has a link to view the streaming logs for the service.
+    - the `Bindings` column has links to the listening URLs of the service.

+    Navigate to the `frontend` service using one of the links on the dashboard.

+    The dashboard will use port 8000 if possible.
+Services written using ASP.NET Core will have their listening ports assigned randomly if not explicitly configured.

 ## Running multiple applications with tye run